 Responsiveness and Adaptiveness

 All micro charts are fully responsive.
-The size of the control adapts automatically to the size of the surrounding container and does not have a defined width or height.
-Alternatively, you can use the size property with the control, which allows you to render the micro charts in the available fixed sizes (XS, S, M, L, Auto and Responsive).
+The size of the control adapts automatically to the size of the parent container and does not have a defined width or height.

 The following micro charts are currently available: